Adler-Alexander/dev/README.md

 For more in depth information check this guide: [Setup CCA Manager](/docs/SetupCCAManager.md)
 <br>

-**Step 3: Setup your environment**<br>
+3: **Setup your environment**<br>
   Watch the video to see the steps of setup manager before you continue.

 [![cca_for_splunk Setup Wizard](https://asciinema.org/a/567633.svg)](https://asciinema.org/a/567633)